33Frok1e/33Frok1e/README.md

 ## 🎓About Me:

 <h4 align="left">Hi 👋!
-I'm Rati Krishna Moharana, a versatile Professional Front-End Developer</h4>
+I'm Rati Krishna Moharana, a versatile Professional FullStack Developer</h4>

 -  Love to build responsive and interactive.📝
--  Looking For to collaborate on Frontend Projects.💬
+-  Looking For to collaborate on FullStack Projects.💬
--  Learning Backend ASP.NET.📝
+-  Developing Products.📝
 -  Fun Fact:
    Cricket, Gaming & Learning New Technologies.⚡